Nosjazz/milestone_3/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to easily understand the main purpose of the project, leave if review and have the option to contact the website owner directly.
-        2. As a First Time Visitor, I want to be see a visually compellent design.
-        3. As a First Time Visitor, I want to be able to see reviews from other visitors.
+        2. As a First Time Visitor, I want to be able to see reviews from other visitors.

     -   #### Returning Visitor Goals